James Robinson Player Prop Bets for NFL Week 14 | Jacksonville vs. Tennessee 12/12/2021

 Matchup vs. Tennessee

-- Against the Titans, Robinson has averaged 106 rushing yards per game over his three career matchups, 57.5 more yards than his over/under in Sunday's game.
+- Over his three career matchups against them, Robinson has averaged 106 rushing yards against the Titans, 57.5 more than his over/under in Sunday's game.

-- Robinson, in three matchups against the Titans, has run for a TD twice, but has yet to total more than one in a single contest.
+- In two of three games versus the Titans Robinson has rushed for a touchdown.
+But he did not have multiple TDs in either of those games.

-- The Titans have the NFL's sixth-ranked defense against the run, surrendering 97.8 yards per game.
+- The Titans give up 97.8 yards per game on the ground, the NFL's sixth-ranked rush defense.

-- The Jaguars are up against the NFL's 20th-ranked defense when it comes to rushing TDs allowed (12 this season).
+- Robinson and the Jaguars will face off against the NFL's 20th-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- During his last three games, Robinson has rushed for 139 yards (46.3 per game) on 37 carries with one touchdown.
+- Robinson has 139 rushing yards (46.3 ypg) on 37 carries with one touchdown over his last three games.

 - He has added 49 receiving yards on six catches (16.3 yards per game).